 You only have access to the Oculus ecosystem, which is a really closed-off system and owned by Facebook

 But the great thing is that you can use these phones in other ways as well.
 You can use them for regular apps, or perhaps some Augmented Reality apps.
 Or use them to control 360 cameras.
 And most importantly: you can also easily use the phones for Google Cardboard apps which is a much more open ecosystem.
 You just slide the phone into a Google Cardboard headset and you’re ready to go.
-Or we sometimes even do the trick below, where you don’t connect your phone to the Gear VR.
-Using a rubber band is recommended!
+We use (and sell) the VR Square Mini.

 More experimental apps, or perhaps a VR experience that your students have created themselves, are usually only accessible from Google Cardboard.
 But also established educational apps like Google Expeditions are only for the Google Cardboard platform.
 And because of the competition between Google and Facebook, an app like this will probably never come to the Oculus Store.
 You just miss a ton of content when you choose for Oculus Go as your only system.

 CoSpaces Edu is an app we’re big fans of.
 And while CoSpaces does offer an app for the Oculus Go, our experience is that preparing everything for viewing students’ spaces on the Oculus Go, can be quite a hassle.
 Filling in passwords with a remote is just not very convenient.